JasonSwingen/js-outdoors/_posts/2020-01-09-swinging-for-steelhead.markdown

 If you don't want to mess around and are ready to dive in and get rigged up for swinging you'll need to get some new gear, so let's go over some of the options you have.

+## The Gear You Will Need to Swing (for Great Lakes Steelhead)

 If you do a search for the perfect swinging rod you'll most likely find a bunch of information about fishing big west coast rivers, which a rod that works out there will work in the Great Lakes area, but it may not be the best solution.
 The rivers around here, like the Bois Brule and north shore rivers are not that big, and fish aren't nearly as big or have as high of flows as on the west coast so you can get away with shorter two-handed rods and lighter lines.

-## The Gear You Will Need to Swing
+I will go through a few different options, but will focus mainly on the most widely used gear used when fishing for steelhead in the tributaries of the Great Lakes.
+Other than the general <a href="/fishing/fly-fishing-gear/">fly fishing gear you should have</a>, we will go over the gear needed if you are going to dive into the swinging game.

--   rod
+-   Rod
--   reel
+-   Reel
--   backing
+-   Backing
--   running line
+-   Running Line
--   shooting head
+-   Shooting Head
--   sink tips
+-   Sink Tips
--   leader
+-   Leader
--   flies
+-   Flies

 ### Rod
 Pretty simple, just get an 11' 7wt switch rod.
 Yes, you can get by with really anything from a single handed 9' 6wt up to a 13' 8wt spey rod, but if you don't want to struggle casting or get hung up in the overhanging trees all day, just get what is proven to work in 95% of the Great Lakes tributaries, the 30-06 of switch rods, an 11' 7wt.